AI Integration

 Advanced Example Configurations

-Below configurations provide examples for custom AI services and/or illustration of advanced options.
+The configurations below provide examples of custom AI services and/or illustrations of advanced options.
 They require specific adjustments to get working configurations.

 DeepSeek on Ollama with Debugging